-Responses that return 202 Accepted MUST have an empty response body and MUST include a Location header pointing to a status monitor resource that represents the current state of the asynchronous processing in addition to an optional Retry-After header indicating the time, in seconds, the client should wait before querying the service for status.
+Responses that return 202 Accepted MUST include a Location header pointing to a status monitor resource that represents the current state of the asynchronous processing in addition to an optional Retry-After header indicating the time, in seconds, the client should wait before querying the service for status.
+Services MAY include a response body, for example, to provide additional status information.